Krischester/real-flash-bitcoin/README.md

 Download Free Flash Bitcoin Sender Software In Our platform - https://t.me/allianceflashdeal

-Contact me - To Purchase The Flash Coins Telegram - @allianceflashdeal - https://t.me/allianceflashdeal
+Contact me - To Purchase The Flash Coins on Telegram - @allianceflashdeal - https://t.me/allianceflashdeal

 Want To Know About How Flash Bitcoin Works ?
 And What Is Flash Bitcoin ? https://t.me/allianceflashdeal